bitboom/bitboom.github.io/_posts/2021-06-25-rust-unit-bm-test.md

 - Move setup code outside the iter loop
 	- only put the part you want to measure inside
 - Make the code in the iter loop do something simple
-	- to assist in pinpointing performance improvements (or regressions)
+	- to assist in pinpointing performance improvements

+---

 #### Consistency
 - Make the code do "the same thing" on each iteration;